hyperledger-archives/education-cryptomoji/code/part-one/README.md

 Now that you understand hashing, a blockchain should actually be rather straightforward.
 It's just bundles of data linked sequentially by hashes of that data.
-Start with a "genesis block".
-This is the only block which won't linked to a previous hash.
+Start with a "genesis" block.
+This is the only block which won't be linked to a previous hash.
 Then, gather some data into a new block, combine it with the genesis hash, and create a new hash.
-Now, when more data comes in, repeat the process.
-Bundle the data into a new block, combine it with a previous hash, generate a new hash.
+Now, when more data comes in, repeat the process: bundle the data into a new block, combine it with the previous hash and generate a new hash.

 ```javascript
 [